Carlos Santana Preview, Player Props: Brewers vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals have a 4.72 team ERA that ranks 23rd among all MLB pitching staffs.
+- The Cardinals have the 23rd-ranked team ERA across all MLB pitching staffs (4.71).

-- Cardinals pitchers combine to allow the second-fewest home runs in baseball (170 total, 1.1 per game).
+- Cardinals pitchers combine to surrender 170 home runs (1.1 per game), the second-fewest in the league.

-- The Cardinals will send Thompson (5-7) to the mound to make his ninth start of the season.
-He is 5-7 with a 4.57 ERA and 67 strikeouts through 61 2/3 innings pitched.
+- Hudson makes the start for the Cardinals, his 12th of the season.
+He is 6-2 with a 4.95 ERA and 42 strikeouts through 76 1/3 innings pitched.

-- The lefty last pitched on Wednesday against the Milwaukee Brewers, when he threw five innings, allowing four earned runs while giving up five hits.
+- In his last appearance on Saturday, the righty tossed six innings against the San Diego Padres, giving up two earned runs while surrendering nine hits.

 © 2023 Data Skrive.
 All rights reserved.